vesper-framework/vesper/docs/javascript/advanced-tutorial.md

 Validators are regular services and you can inject any other service using constructor injection.

+At this point you should already know a 90% of GraphStack framework and you are ready to start creating amazing backends using it.
 Example repository for this sample is available [here](https://github.com/graphframework/javascript-advanced-example).